webix-hub/docs/data/desktop/update.md

 $$('htmlform1').bind($$('listA'));
 ~~~

-The function above makes list a datasource for form, so when an item in the list is selected, the form is filled.
+The function above makes list a data source for form, so when an item in the list is selected, the form is filled.
 Input names in the form must coincide with item
 properties from teh initial dataset (those you include into #hash signs# within data [template](desktop/html_templates.md)) for the list.

 <img src="desktop/form_binding.png" />